DexterInd/ArduBerry/README.md

-## **Arduberry: Bringing the Raspberry Pi and Arduberry**
+## **Arduberry: Bringing the Raspberry Pi and [Arduberry](http://www.dexterindustries.com/Arduberry/)**

-GrovePi is an open source platform for connecting Grove Sensors to the Raspberry Pi.
+We love Arduino and we love Raspberry Pi.
+We thought they should be together.
+The [Arduberry](http://www.dexterindustries.com/Arduberry/) marries the Raspberry Pi and the Arduino.
+Simple, elegant: all you need and nothing you don’t.

 ![Picture](https://github.com/DexterInd/ArduBerry/blob/master/Arduberry_Logo_3%20copy.jpg?raw=true)
 There are over 2 million Raspberry Pi in the wild and people are using it for some awesome projects.
 From teaching kids to code to cluster computing, the Raspberry Pi is taking over the computing world.
 We believe combining the power of code with easy to use sensors and devices will be revolutionary.